 I heard an interesting story this morning on the way to Explorer Hop's HQ.
 The young radio host announced how for the first time he and his girlfriend had gone and bought fancy Halloween costumes and then propped their phone up (against a wine bottle) to take a selfie.
 1 minute later they had posted it on Instagram and about 5 minutes later, they were out of their costumes back in their pyjamas content at having done their Halloween pics.

 Let's put this another way.
 The cost of the costumes was about $150.
 This means one Instagram selfie cost $150!
 As an owner of a company with an active presence on Instagram, I am only too aware of the need to constantly post and constantly create new content in order for the IG algorithm to consider you "relevant".

-I am also aware that we live in a world which is extremely visual and where image and projection of a life you may (or in most cases may not have) has become vitally important to younger generations.
+I am also aware that we live in a world that is extremely visual and where image and projection of a life you may (or in most cases may not have) has become vitally important to younger generations.

-Take into consideration the fact that millennial spend an estimated 8.8 billion on Halloween costumes.
+Take into consideration the fact that millennials spend an estimated 8.8 billion on Halloween costumes.
 Like seriously!
 8 billion is a whack of cash to blow on a Dracula or zombie costume which will likely end up in a landfill pretty soon.
 Add to that the insane amounts spent on substandard candy which also ends up in the landfill and you see how trying to look picture perfect really has an impact to the wallet.

 Sit back and just think about the effort and cost involved in going door to door and then sifting through all of it to make sure its fine to eat (yes, we all do it).
 After this, you regulate how much your child can eat because you don't want them bouncing off the walls in the evening, and eventually toss it all away.